 As we exit this pandemic there will still be much work to do.
 Getting our economy rolling and people back to work.
 Our schools will need guidance as they rebound from this very odd year.
 I like to think diversity can make us stronger.
 There is much to do, but I will be with you every step of they way.

 Flooding and Erosion

 This summer is expected to continue to see our lakes and streams rise.
 Which means we can’t yet begin restoring all our infrastructure as more damaged is expected.
-We can though work with all the agency’s to help with quicker permitting and response.
-I have also introduced legislation to institute a task force to look at how to prepare for the next time.
-We had this same issue in the late 80’s and didn’t seem to learn.
-Flooding in the Great Lakes are like earthquakes in California.
+We can though work with the agency’s to help with quicker permitting and response.
+I have also introduced legislation to institute task force to look at how to prepare for next time.
+We had this same issue these late 80’s and didn’t seem to learn.
+Flooding the Great Lakes are like earthquakes in California.
 It’s not a matter of if but when!
 I want this task force to learn and make recommendations so that we are prepared the next time.

 Being born and raised in Michigan I know freshwater is our treasure.
 That is why I voted yes on efforts to control the PFAS problem.
 I have introduced a high water/erosion task force.
 I am in discussions on creating a statewide septic code.

 As our school year skidded to a suspension in March, I was proud of how our teachers and staff changed gears to keep kids learning at home.
 The thousands of meals delivered district wide.
 Diversity pulled everyone together and good things emerged.
 How the new school year unfolds in the fall we shall all see.
 I will work to make sure flexibility is allowed and funding strong.
 My support for the trades continue, voting to fund the reconnect program.
 Allowing adults to retrain at community colleges and trade schools.